Year over year, the total value of Finnish exports increased by 12.7% from $86.3 billion for 2021.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported machinery among Finnish businesses and consumers.

 Finland’s Main Imports of Electrical Products

-Among these import subcategories, Finnish purchases of integrated circuits and microassemblies (up 106.8%), electric storage batteries (up 84.1%) then electric water heaters and hair dryers (up 27%) grew at the fastest pace from 2020 to 2021.
+Among these import subcategories, Finnish purchases of electric storage batteries (up 54.6%), electric motors and generators (up 47.5%), then integrated circuits or microassemblies (up 37.2%) grew at the fastest pace from 2021 to 2022.